-A Sanskrit Scholar and Professor of Sanskrit Language for more than twenty years he was well educated and knew very well Sanskrit Linguistics and Philosophy of language.
+A Sanskrit Scholar and Professor of Sanskrit Language for more than twenty years, who knew very well Sanskrit Linguistics and Philosophy of language.
 He introduced the term 'sign' in a new way replacing the use of the words 'concept' and 'sound-image'.
 He says: "I propose to retain the word sign to designate the whole and to replace concept and sound-image respectively by signified and signifier".
 This proposition is clearly reflecting or even translating the same concept of vācya and vācaka of Bhartrihari's definition of sphota.

-"The sound-image is what is heard; not the sound heard but the being-heard of the sound." - says Saussure. - "Being-heard is structurally phenomenal and belongs to an order radically dissimilar to that of the real sound in the world."
-This distinction was clearly defined by Bhartrihari as vaikṛta and prākṛta dhvāni, and by other grammarians of Indian linguistic tradition.
-The very concept of Sphota is based on it; what we actually hear is the articulation of the sound
+"The sound-image is what is heard; not the sound heard but the being-heard of the sound." - says Saussure. -"Beingheard is structurally phenomenal and belongs to an order radically dissimilar to that of the real sound in the world."17 This distinction was clearly defined by Bhartrihari as vaikrta and prākṛta dhvāni, and by other grammarians of Indian linguistic tradition.
+The very concept of Sphota is based on it; what we actually hear is the articulation of the sound (prākṛta dhvāni) rather than the sound itself (vaikṛta dhvāni).
+Sound is only triggering in us this inner hearing-articulation.